 So make sure that when you’re standing talking to someone that you keep your arms at your side, or use your hands purposefully.

 It can be a really hard thing to do.

 The most important thing you can practice with body language is standing with your arms directly at your side.

 I remember as a personal trainer, I was taught when I’m training my client to stand with my arms at my side.

 It was one of the hardest habits I had to get out of.

 And when I did professional speaker training, they made us stand with our arms by our sides for days when we were presenting, to get us out of that habit of closing our body or fidgeting.

-If you’re calm, and certain and confident, then you can easily just hold your hands at your size.
+If you’re calm, and certain and confident, then you can easily just hold your hands at your sides.

 When you’re in a meeting, when you’re speaking on video, when you’re chatting with a client, are you using open or closed body language?

 Also, remember to use your hands.
-Your hands add flavor, they add interest and colour to what you’re talking about.
+Your hands add flavour, interest and colour to what you’re talking about.